martins-vds/kubernetes-technical-briefing/LabGuides/module6-instructions.md

 The goal of this exercise is to make sure that:

 1. Workload 1 Pods are scheduled ONLY on Node 1, so they can take full advantage of the hardware.
-2. Workloads 2 & 3 are NOT scheduled on Node 1, so they don’t use up resources which could be used by additional replicas of Workload 1.
+1. Workloads 2 & 3 are NOT scheduled on Node 1, so they don’t use up resources which could be used by additional replicas of Workload 1.

-You’ll start with 3 workload _yaml_ files.
-The containers in them are identical, but for the purpose of this lab, you’ll pretend and **_workload1.yaml_** does extensive processing that takes advantage of a GPU in the Node.
+You’ll start with 3 workload `yaml` files.
+The containers in them are identical, but for the purpose of this lab, you’ll pretend and **`workload1.yaml`** does extensive processing that takes advantage of a GPU in the Node.

-### Task 1 – Add workloads to the cluster.
+### Task 1 – Add workloads to the cluster

 1. Open a Window Terminal window and apply the following workloads: